m-t-o-s/mtos/README.md

 ===================

 supplied by oEmbed and Shcema.org definitions.
-(if that's not near enought to Tumblr/Wordpress/Facebook standards, define a subset for those)
+(if that's not near enought to Wordpress/Facebook/Tumblr/Google+ standards, define a subset for the leviathans)

 Implemented Sites
 =================